 Insurance and Reimbursement Options:

-We are on panel with many insurance policies.
+We are in network with BCBS, The Empire Plan, Fidelis and Medicare.
 If for some reason we are not in network with your plan, we are happy to see you as an out-of-network provider and work with you to submit the required reimbursement paperwork.

 Please contact us if you have additional questions or would like to arrange an initial phone consultation.